Aahzymandius/deployment-manager/GKE-test-environment/projects/README.md

 Before running these in DM, you need to make sure that your deployment manager service accounts have organization IAM roles to allow it to create the new projects.
 Follow the steps outlined here: https://cloud.google.com/solutions/shared-vpc-with-deployment-manager#configuring_the_organization_resource_policies

+Make sure to modify the projects.yaml with your email and billing account